If You're Home-schooled

 Step 7: Explore financial aid.

-If you’re applying for need-based financial aid, obtain the Free Application for Federal Student Aid after January 1 from Central’s Office of Financial Aid, or apply online.
-The priority deadline to file the FAFSA, as it’s called, is April 1 to the Department of Education.
+If you’re applying for need-based financial aid, submit the Free Application for Federal Student Aid (FAFSA) after January 1.
+The priority deadline to file the FAFSA is April 1 to the Department of Education.
 Our U.S. Department of Education Institutional Code is 002454.
 More about Financial Aid….

 Step 8: Explore award and scholarship opportunities.